Neuromuscular

 Centronuclear myopathy: Infantile

-A single central nucleus in many muscle fibers
+A single central nucleus is present in many muscle fibers

 H&E stain